TimBest/travel-blog/_posts/_drafts/2022-08-15-northamerica.md

   - Katherine Nammacher
 ---

+# TIM: THIS IS STILL NOT DONE.
+DO NOT PUBLISH YET.

 ## The General Plan - Places & People
 As you may know, Tim and I are focused on visiting all seven continents during our trip.
 Including North America, one of the seven.
 We are also deeply familiar with North America, at least the USA since it is our home.
 So there was the original question of how to travel to it.